 Don't risk it by traveling with this illegal substance, even if it's a small amount.
 Although drug dogs might not be trained to target marijuana specifically, its strong odor and the rigorous screenings used by custom officers will likely lead them to your stash.

 If you are caught with marijuana by Swedish customs officers, you will immediately be handed over to the police and prosecuted to the fullest extent of the law, which means that your possession and transportation of cannabis would be handled as any other drug would.

 Punishment for Possession of Weed in Sweden

-The punishments for possession, sale, cultivation, and transport of marijuana can range from a fine to a 6-month prison sentence for minor offenses, up to three years in prison for regular offenses, and up to 10 years for serious offenses.
+The punishments for possession, sale, cultivation, and transport of marijuana can range from a fine, a 6-month prison sentence for minor offenses, up to three years in prison for regular offenses, and up to 10 years for serious offenses.

 As such, marijuana laws in Sweden are often known as some of the harshest in the world.
 In fact, law enforcement almost always prosecutes users—the only exception being users under 18 who are often warned rather than prosecuted in cases of first-time infractions.

 Perhaps because of these strict laws, Sweden has one of the lowest drug usage rates in the western world, according to the United Nations Office on Drugs and Crime (UNODC).